repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ### Two Features can not both be IDs

 * An EClass can have exactly one EAttribute which is defined as an ID property.
-* (The same also applies for the set of all properties that will be passed down via inheritance!)
+* The same also applies for the set of all attributes that are inherited from super-classes.

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/Folie6.PNG" target="_blank">